 A given port's (or a range of port's) dynamic MAC address learning can be locked such that the current source MAC addresses entered into the MAC address forwarding table can not be changed once the port lock is enabled.
-The port can be locked by changing the Admin State pull-down menu to Enabled, and clicking Apply.
+The port can be locked by changing the Admin State pull-down menu to Enabled on the Port Security Settings - Edit window, shown below, and clicking Apply.